peec/minibase/README.md

 Minibase is **not fullstack**, but with **plugins** it is.

-For a sample application see the [Sample Minibase App](https://github.com/peec/minibase-sample).
+For a fullstack framework see the [Sample Minibase App](https://github.com/peec/minibase-sample).
 The sample app contains some architecture using best practices and includes some plugins to show the capabilities of Minibase.